Who has parental responsibility for a child?

 How can OTS Solicitors help?

 OTS Solicitors family law team can help you obtain parental responsibility by preparing a parental responsibility agreement or applying to court for a parental responsibility order.
 In most situations, a parent may also need help to resolve the day-to-day parenting arrangements and contact.
-For advice and help on any aspect of children law, call Jordana Adams on 0203 959 9123.
+For advice and help on any aspect of children law, call Behzad Sharmin on 0203 959 9123.

 What does parental responsibility mean?

 Parental responsibility means the obligations and responsibilities a parent has for a child.
 If both parents have parental responsibility, they both have a say in how their child should be brought up and in making major parenting decisions.